 - ** tools** such as Evergage

-- Payments tools such as Paypal, Shopify Payments, Apple Pay, Stripe or Payment Gateway
+- Payments tools such as Paypal, Shopify Payments, Apple Pay, Stripe, Payment Gateway or Zelle

 - Accounting tools such as Xero, Google Sheets or Quickbooks